 “Darwin on Group Selection and Phylogenetic Inference – Simpson’s Paradox and the Law of Likelihood”

-Three leading biologists will comment on Elliott Sober’s lecture:
+Three leading biologists commented on Elliott Sober’s lecture:

 Ford Doolittle (Professor Emeritus at Dalhousie University in Halifax, Nova Scotia, Canada) (via Zoom)